 “China still has a role to play and cannot be replaced,” Fung said.
 “Clients are not moving out of China all of a sudden, but they have been planning it and the trade war is just one of many triggers.”

 His company now sources apparel from countries including Bangladesh, Vietnam, India, Pakistan and the Philippines, while footwear comes from Vietnam, India, Indonesia and Europe.
-“There is a trend to be less dependent on China, and [we are] always advising clients not to put all eggs in one basket,” Fung said.
+“There is a trend to be less dependent on China, and always advising clients not to put all eggs in one basket,” Fung said.

 Eclat Textile, a leading apparel supplier to Nike, Adidas, Under Armour, Lululemon and others, is attracting new business precisely because it no longer produces goods in China.
 The Taiwanese company pulled out of China entirely in late 2016 in favor of Vietnam and Cambodia, and lately it has been fielding calls from more customers looking to avoid the risks of the trade war.